-Ambassador KAIDANOW.
-I think in almost any country that we are talking about-you raised several in your opening remarkswith all of those countries, we are very alert to how the specifics of the arms sales that we contemplate-
+Ambassador Kaidanow.
+I think in almost any country that we are talking about-you raised several in your opening remarks with all of those countries, we are very alert to how the specifics of the arms sales that we contemplate-

-Senator CARDIN.
+Senator Cardin.
 So what are we doing in Nigeria concerning the Nigerian forces in the way that they conduct their campaign for civilian losses?

-Ambassador KAIDANOW.
+Ambassador Kaidanow.
 Without commenting on the specific sale itself, because we have not yet gone through the process of notification, I would say we are contemplating the full range of effects that we might have, again, if we pursue that sale.
 I believe strongly that we have had a very robust conversation with the Nigerian Government on the importance of human rights, observing human rights, and specifically in the area of concern in northeastern Nigeria.
-I think you have heard from the highest level of the State Department-and I can only reiterate it here-our commitment to keep doing that, to continue to have that dialogue, and it will be, as I said, featured very strongly-
+I think you have heard from the highest level of the State Department-and I can only reiterate it here-our commitment to keep doing that, to continue to have that dialogue, and it will be, as I said, featured very stronglywrong, but I think it has.

 Senator CARDIN.
 I think the sale has been noticed.
-I could be wrong, but I think it has.
+I could be